 These features together make a Microsoft Streets and Trips alternative an ideal tool for outside sales teams.
 Fortunately, there is an alternative you can start using today.

 Get Started With SalesRabbit

 SalesRabbit is the complete outside sales app.
 One of its many great features is a powerful route planner.
 Using this feature, sales teams can select and assign leads, plan routes and optimize their work to maximize results.
 It is a highly effective way for sales teams to increase their sales and earnings.
-Schedule a demo today to see if SalesRabbit is right for your team.
+You can try our free route planner on your own, or schedule a demo today to see if SalesRabbit is right for your team.